All Episodes

 You know what I mean?

-It's saying love your brother, your fellow gang member.
+It's saying, love your brother, your fellow gang member.

-That's gonna possibly hurt the prosecution.
+That's going to possibly hurt the prosecution.

 So great point there.